 For each major project there will be an informal presentation and feedback session.
-As much of this class is focused on technical introduction and skill-building, the finished projects will likely still be works in progress (the web is always under construction).
+As much of this class is focused on technical introduction and skill-building, the finished projects will likely still be works in progress ("the web is always under construction," as they say).
 Treat these sessions as opportunities to ask technical or conceptual questions to push your projects further!

 Beyond these review sessions I would encourage everyone to regularly share work and code inside and out of class!